gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 because INIT and INIT ACK chunks are plain text.

-Preventing the downgrade attacks is implemented by using the content of the DTLS Key Management parameter sent in the INIT chunk plus the content of the DTLS Key Management parameter received in the INIT ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
+Preventing the downgrade attacks is implemented by using the content of the DTLS Key Management Parameter sent in the INIT chunk plus the content of the DTLS Key Management Parameter received in the INIT ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
 Using the whole content of the parameters ensures that the role selection and thus the method selection isn't possible to manipulate.

-If the attacker succeeds in changing the DTLS Key Management parameter in either INIT, INIT ACK or both chunks, the peers will not be able to derive the same keys and the Association will not be possible to proceed.
+If the attacker succeeds in changing the DTLS Key Management Parameter in either INIT, INIT ACK or both chunks, the peers will not be able to derive the same keys and the Association will not be possible to proceed.
 Any modification will result in Association failure, thus